Massipssa/Docs/cloud/aws/00-Security/IAM.md

 - User to turn it on, administrator can not enable it
 - Administrator can restrict access for example to user that only have MFA

+## Monitoring

+- Access Analyzer: identify unintended access
+- Credential Report: for auditing and compliance

+## Best practices

+- Create a strong password for your AWS resources
+- Use a group email alias with your AWS account
+- Enable multi-factor authentication
+- Set up AWS IAM users, groups, and roles for daily account access
+- Delete your account’s access keys
+- Enable CloudTrail in all AWS regions